Wittle-South-LLC/redux-immutable-model/docs/BaseRIMObject.md

 Assumptions
 -----------
-1) Every instance of every data model object has an ID that is unique
-2) When creating a new instance of a data model object, the application will need a client-side representation of an instance that can be manipulated to achieve a minimum level of completeness before persistence to the server.
+1) When creating a new instance of a data model object, the application will need a client-side representation of an instance that can be manipulated to achieve a minimum level of completeness before persistence to the server.
    Such an object instance is *new*, and will have a temporary client-generated ID.
 When sufficiently complete, it will be saved / persisted, and the server will respond with a permanent ID for the instance.
-3) When editing an instance of an existing data model object, there may be multiple interactions between the application and the user before changes are complete and ready to be persisted.
+2) When editing an instance of an existing data model object, there may be multiple interactions between the application and the user before changes are complete and ready to be persisted.
 Once the first change is made to an instance, the instance should be marked *dirty*, indicating the instance